dartmouth-cs98/hack-a-thing-1-gatsby/README.md

 # Hack-a-Thing: Dart.cs using Jekyll
+## Emma Kennelly and Isaac Gluck

-## See the live site at: https://site-epxlxhrxbw.now.sh/
+### See the live site at: https://site-epxlxhrxbw.now.sh/

 - For our hackathon we decided to explore static site generation and new deployment strategies.
 After looking at both Gatsby.js and Jekyll, we decided to go with Jekyll.
 We then deployed using Now.sh.